syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

 ### Collapse command

-The `CollapseCommand` will be triggered whenever the [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) is being collapsed.

-To enable the CollapseCommand, return the 'CanExecute' method of the `CollapseCommand` to true.
-To disable the CollapseCommand, return the ‘CanExecute’ method of the `CollapseCommand` to false.
+The `CollapseCommand` will be triggered while collapsing the node.
+TreeView collapse the node based on the return value of `CanExecute` method implementation of CollapseCommand.
+If you return false, then collapse action will be cancelled. `Execute` method implementation of `CollapseCommand` will get called after collapsing of node.

 {% tabs %}
 {% highlight c# %}